newtomsoft/Chromino/README.md

 But no inline game so this is one :)

 How To :
-- clone projet,
+- Clone projet,
-- in Data directory lunch command "dotnet ef database update"
+- In Data directory execute command "dotnet ef database update"
-- build, lunch, enjoy ;-)
+- Build and run Batch Project (to make chrominos and bots)
+- Build and run ChrominoWeb project
+- Enjoy !